 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the hola_svc.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 The process known as Hola Better Internet Engine or Hola Service

 belongs to software Hola™ 1.13.351 - Better Internet or Hola™ 1.26.859 - Better Internet or Hola™ 1.11.916 - Better Internet or Hola™ 1.2.4 - Better Internet or Hola™ 1.7.860 - Better Internet or Hola™ 1.29.518 - Better Internet or Hola™ 1.31.504 - Better Internet or Hola™ 1.16.446 - Better Internet

 Description: Hola_svc.exe is not essential for the Windows OS and causes relatively few problems.
 Hola_svc.exe is located in a subfolder of "C:\Program Files".

 Known file sizes on Windows 10/8/7/XP are 5,622,368 bytes (28% of all occurrences), 8,126,592 bytes and 10 more variants.

 The software has no file description.
 The program has no visible window.
 Hola_svc.exe is not a Windows core file.
-The hola_svc.exe file is a Verisign signed file.
-The file has a digital signature.
-The application uses ports to connect to or from a LAN or the Internet.
+The hola_svc.exe file is digitally signed.
+The program listens for or sends data on open ports to a LAN or the Internet.
 The file is a Verisign signed file.
 Hola_svc.exe is able to monitor applications.
 Therefore the technical security rating is 45% dangerous.

 Recommended: Identify hola_svc.exe related errors